 - Execute current Quality Systems procedures (auditing, change control, corrective and preventive actions, deviations, investigations, vendor qualification, etc).

 - Provide support to development groups regarding process and analytical method transfer activities.

-Perform external audits of suppliers, contract manufacturing organizations, and contract testing laboratories, as necessary.
+- Perform external audits of suppliers, contract manufacturing organizations, and contract testing laboratories, clinical research organizations as necessary.

 - Bachelors of science degree in a scientific discipline or equivalent.

 work experience requirements